syncfusion-content/angular-docs/angular/Chart/Exporting.md

 ---
 layout: post
-title: Exporting options in Essential Angular Chart
+title: Exporting in Angular Chart Control | Syncfusion
-description: Learn how to export Chart as excel file or image.
+description: Learn here all about Exporting support in Syncfusion Essential Angular Chart control, its elements, and more.
 platform: Angular
 control: Chart
 documentation: ug
 ---

-# Exporting Chart
+# Exporting Chart in Essential Angular Chart

 Exporting a chart can be done in both client-side and in server-side.
 This can be modified by setting values to the property "mode" in exporting.
 Default value for mode is client.